ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 This creates a type alias `Point` that static checkers will treat exactly as `tuple[float, float]`.
 Type aliases can also be generic, e.g.
 `type Response[T] = tuple[T, int]` to parameterize the alias.
-In older versions, you might see `TypeAlias` from `typing` used as an annotation to mark an assignment as a type alias, especially when forward references are involved (to hint to the checker that a string is meant to be a type name).
+In older versions, you might see `TypeAlias` from `typing` used as an annotation to mark an assignment as a type alias, especially when forward references are involved (to indicate to the checker that a string is meant to be a type name).
 PEP 695 deprecates the need for `TypeAlias` by introducing the explicit alias syntax.

 ### NewType--Distinct Types Based on Existing Ones